ArnaudCampestre/Scraping-Scrapy/README.md

 Do not hesistate to contact me if you find a more efficient way to get <br>
 the same result or if any improvements can be made.

+### Glassdoor_scrap:

+Here is a scrap of Glassdoor website extracting same details as above. <br>

+It demonstrates the use of scrapy splash to handle javascript pages,<br>
+and also the use of the FormRequest.from_response to handle the login page.<br>